We accept Medicaid & most insurances. View list

 Job 3: Graphic Design

 Graphic design is a field that allows individuals to express their creativity and visual thinking.
 People with autism often have a unique perspective and a keen eye for detail.
-Graphic designers use their artistic skills to create visually appealing designs for various mediums, such as websites, advertisements, and product packaging.
+Graphic designers use their artistic skills to create visually appealing designs for various media, such as websites, advertisements, and product packaging.
+Creative fields such as graphic design and music production also allow autistic individuals to express themselves without constant social demands.

 Job 4: Laboratory Technician